MPetrashev/lazy-pandas/README.md

 # lazy-pandas
-This project provides the extension of pandas DataFrame with a support of lazy (ad-hoc calculated) columns based on the ideas from here: https://stackoverflow.com/questions/19605537/how-to-create-lazy-evaluated-dataframe-columns-in-pandas
+This project provides an extension of pandas DataFrame with a support of lazy (ad-hoc calculated) columns based on the ideas from here: https://stackoverflow.com/questions/19605537/how-to-create-lazy-evaluated-dataframe-columns-in-pandas